 Dr. Latreille went to medical school at McGill University, completed his residencies at Montreal General Hospital and Sacré-Coeur Hospital, and was a Clinical Fellow at M.D.
 Anderson Hospital and Tumour Institute in Houston, Texas.
 He also finished 4 years of post-graduate studies in psychotherapy at the Institut de formation humaine intégrale de Montréal in 1992.

 Dr. Latreille has authored or co-authored more than 90 articles and 150 slide presentations and posters at various scientific meetings.
 He has also been the principal investigator and/or collaborator for over 355 protocols of clinical research at Hotel-Dieu de Montréal and Charles-Lemoyne Hospital since 1984.

 Mary O’Neill joined the Partnership’s Board of Directors in 2015 and serves as Vice-Chair of the Governance and Nominating Committee.

-Ms. O’Neill is a member of the Strategic Advisory Council of the Canadian Partnership for Tomorrow Project (CPTP), having enrolled as a participant in the Alberta Tomorrow Project, a CPTP regional cohort.
-She also serves as a public member on the Alberta College of Pharmacists council.
+Ms. O’Neill has been a member of the Strategic Advisory Council of the Canadian Partnership for Tomorrow Project (CPTP), having enrolled as a participant in the Alberta Tomorrow Project, a CPTP regional cohort.
+She also served as a public member on the Alberta College of Pharmacy Council.

 In 2010 Ms. O’Neill retired from her role as Executive Director of the Glenrose Rehabilitation Hospital Foundation.
 In this role she was involved in successful awareness and fundraising campaigns which resulted in the creation of the Building Trades of Alberta Courage Centre and the Courage in Motion Centre.
 Both centres house leading-edge rehabilitation technologies.